briandonahue/gm/README.md

 ## Use ImageMagick instead of gm

-Subclass `gm` to enable ImageMagick
+Subclass `gm` to enable ImageMagick.

 ```js
 var fs = require('fs')